-Crucially, those who didn’t have BT TV and used to get BT Sport 'free' with their broadband were AUTOMATICALLY charged £5/mth for the full BT Sport package unless they opt out.
+Crucially, those who didn’t have BT TV and used to get BT Sport 'free' with their broadband were AUTOMATICALLY charged £5/mth for the full BT Sport package unless they opted out.
 See the Beat the BT Sport hikes: Millions auto opted in MSE News story for more.

-Remember, BT Sport was never really free, given you need to sign up for broadband and line rental or a TV package to get it.
+Remember, BT Sport was never really free, given you needed to sign up for broadband and line rental or a TV package to get it.
 BT's broadband and phone service is generally a lot more expensive than other broadband deals (see Cheap Broadband for alternatives), so the cost of the sports channels is effectively subsidised by pricier broadband and line rental.

 How to watch BT Sport